 Sherrin was on a motorcycle ride with friends last fall, she recalled, and got cold along the way.
 They stopped in a one-streetlight town and found…you guessed it…the dollar store.
 She was able to buy a sweatshirt with a hood to keep herself warm for the rest of the day.
 It was camouflage and not her style at all, but it was warm and cheap, and that’s what she needed.

-On those mornings when I find I’ve run out of eggs and don’t want to walk clear across Walmart with no make-up on and messed-up hair, I slip into a dollar store nearly unnoticed to grab a dozen.
+On those mornings when you find I’ve run out of eggs and don’t want to walk clear across Walmart with no make-up on and messed-up hair, I slip into a dollar store nearly unnoticed to grab a dozen.
 No need to primp for this low-key place.

 When a child surprises his parents on Sunday afternoon with a project he needs to do for Monday morning class, that faithful little store is ready to serve, with inexpensive school supplies and a small selection of arts and crafts materials.
 Isn’t that handy?